 Golden Eagles are common to see in the western United States.

 These birds prefer vast open areas such as landscapes that include cliffs, mountains, or hills.
 You can also spot these birds in grasslands, farmlands, shrublands, arctic tundra, and coniferous woodlands.

 These eagles are not extremely noisy, and their calls sound like whistles that are weak and high.
 Just like Bald Eagles, for such a powerful raptor, you would think Golden Eagles would have a much more intimidating sound!

 Wingspan: 71-91 inches / 1.8-2.3 meters

 - Haliaeetus pelagicus

 The Steller’s Sea Eagle possesses dark brown plumage, white wings, and tail, a large yellow beak, and feet.
 Its beak is quite large, and you might even call them the toucan of eagles!

 This eagle is among the heaviest in the world, weighing in at upwards of 21 pounds!
 As their name suggests, these birds eat anything that can be found in or near the sea.
 Fish are their favorite food, along with crabs, shellfish, squid, and birds such as ducks and gulls.

 You will probably never see a Steller’s Sea Eagle in the United States.
 These birds primarily live on the coasts of eastern Asia, including Japan, Russia, China, and Taiwan.
-They don’t live in North America except by accident, where it can sometimes be found as a vagrant near Alaska.
+They don’t live in North America except by accident, where they can sometimes be found as a vagrant near Alaska.